Dragonmystic707/exalted-reincarnated/docs/Solars/Introduction.md

 scene.
 The Storyteller must accept this prediction as fact when crafting the scene.

-*Associated Abilities*: Awareness, Craft, Lore, Medicine, Politics, Sorcery
+*Associated Abilities*: Awareness, Craft, Lore, Politics, Sorcery

 ### Night